NATIONAL MACADAMIA NUT DAY

 Like many nuts, macadamia may be eaten raw or roasted.
 Bakers particularly like to use them in baked goods, such as cookies.
 They pair exceptionally well with chocolate, too.

 Since the macadamia is nutrient-rich, they are known for their health benefits.
-Being in the nut family has its benefits, too!
-Macadamias are a valuable source of energy, high in dietary fiber, gluten-free, high in mono-unsaturated fat.
+But, of course, being in the nut family has its benefits, too!
+Macadamias are a valuable energy source, high in dietary fiber, gluten-free, high in mono-unsaturated fat.
 They also provide an excellent source of minerals and contain many essential B-complex vitamins.

 HOW TO OBSERVE #NationalMacadamiaNutDay